DataBiosphere/hca-import-validation/README.md

 Runs a pre-check of a staging area to identify issues that might cause the snapshot or indexing processes to fail.

+Note to develop on this repo, you will need to [Setup Git Secrets](https://dsp-security.broadinstitute.org/platform-security-categories/git/setup-git-secrets).

 ## Testing
 NB - this can take over 10 hours to run, depending on the size of the staging area.
 In the future, we may want to add a fake test staging area to speed up testing.
 ```bash